SCENE 01 / MARINE WILDLIFE

 What marine filming can you do in Malta?

-Malta sits at the heart of the Mediterranean and offers exceptional clarity for underwater work.
+Here is the breakdown.
+Malta sits at the heart of the Mediterranean and gives top clarity for underwater work.
 The Blue Lagoon at Comino, Golden Bay, St. Peter's Pool and the Dwejra coast on Gozo are iconic locations with reef life, posidonia meadows and historic wrecks.
 Bottlenose and striped dolphins are filmed offshore, and loggerhead sea turtles nest on Maltese beaches.
-Malta Film Studios also offers two large water tanks—one of the largest facilities in Europe.
+Malta Film Studios also gives two large water tanks—one of the largest facilities in Europe.

 What wildlife is available in Malta?

+Here is what that looks like on the ground.
 Malta's wildlife is shaped by its central Mediterranean position.
-The blue rock thrush is the national bird; Mediterranean chameleons live in protected garigue habitats; and the islands are a critical waypoint on bird migration routes between Europe and Africa, with raptors, herons and warblers passing through each spring and autumn.
+The blue rock thrush is the national bird.
+Mediterranean chameleons live in covered garigue habitats.
+And the islands are a key waypoint on bird migration routes between Europe and Africa, with raptors, herons and warblers passing through each spring and autumn.
 Loggerhead sea turtles and dolphins represent the marine fauna.

 Do you have specialized wildlife crews?

-Yes, we work with experienced Maltese marine and wildlife cinematographers.
-Many have credits with international productions that have used Malta's water tanks and coastal locations (Gladiator, Troy, Game of Thrones) and bring deep knowledge of both marine work and Mediterranean migratory bird filming.
+Here is how the picture comes together.
+Yes, we work with skilled Maltese marine and wildlife cinematographers.
+Many have credits with global shoots that have used Malta's water tanks and coastal locations (Gladiator, Troy, Game of Thrones) and bring deep knowledge of both marine work and Mediterranean migratory bird filming.

 What about permits for protected species and sites?

-Filming megalithic temples, Valletta and other heritage sites requires permits from the Superintendence of Cultural Heritage.
-Maritime filming permits come through Transport Malta, and protected species work requires environmental coordination.
-The Malta Film Commission can facilitate all permits—lead times of around 10 business days are typical.
+Here is what we have to work with.
+Filming megalithic temples, Valletta and other heritage sites needs permits from the Superintendence of Cultural Heritage.
+Maritime filming permits come through Transport Malta, and covered species work needs site-level planning.
+The Malta Film Commission can help all permits—lead times of around 10 business days are typical.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced in Malta's exceptional Mediterranean visibility, working safely with sea turtles, reef life and historic wreck sites.
-The Malta Film Studios water tanks are also available for controlled large-scale marine sequences.
+Here is the layout.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled in Malta's top Mediterranean visibility, working safely with sea turtles, reef life and historic wreck sites.
+The Malta Film Studios water tanks are also ready for controlled large-scale marine sequences.

 What's the best season for wildlife filming in Malta?

+Here is how the work shapes up.
 Sea conditions are best May to October, with peak underwater visibility in summer.
-Loggerhead turtle nesting happens June to August; bird migration peaks in March-May and September-October; and the spring wildflower bloom (March-April) adds rich landscape footage.
-Winter offers dramatic seas and migrating raptors.
+Loggerhead turtle nesting happens June to August.
+Bird migration peaks in March-May and September-October.
+And the spring wildflower bloom (March-April) adds rich landscape footage.
+Winter gives dramatic seas and migrating raptors.

 Planning Wildlife Filming?